dynamist/subgit/README.md

 ## Reset changed repos

 You can reset repos in which changes have been made such as new files or new commits using `subgit reset` command.
-Using no particular option, `subgit reset` will reset your repo to the latest pushed commit.
+Using no particular option, `subgit reset` will reset the index to the origin pointer/reference.
 I will compare your working directory to that of the remote.
 If there are no changes, it will simply tell you that the current repo is clean.
 If there are any untracked files (files that are not added or commited) the '--hard' flag has to be appended to the command in order to force a reset.

-The reset command supports the selection of either all repos or a subset of repos.

 ```bash
 # Reset all repos in sequence if they are dirty